 I use the Soft Roma Cutaway for nearly everything else.
 When I wear a shirt open-collar, I feel that the tall band and long, swept-back points are an attractive, stylish look that frame my face well.
 This collar looks good buttoned-up, too, though it may not be to everyone’s taste worn with a tie.
 [By the way, this collar design is nearly identical to the Eidos Marcus sport shirt collar design, which was the primary sport shirt collar Antonio Ciongoli designed for Eidos for all the last year or so of his tenure there.
 I genuinely miss the Marcus sport shirt.
 PC’s Soft Roma Cutaway is a good second-best in its absence, though.]

-The third collar style I like, though I haven’t used it nearly as much as the other two, is the Soft Roma Spread.
-It has the exact same measurements as their fused Roma spread, but the interlining is soft.
-I prefer soft interlinings in general for the more relaxed attitude they give off, and feel that they work well worn casually without sacrificing the ability to be dressed up well, too.
-This collar would be my go-to for shirts I knew I’d wear with a tie 90% of the time.
+The third collar style I like, in particular for wearing with a tie, is the Soft Roma Spread.
 It looks good open-collar, too, but it has less character and Italian charm to it than the cutaway version.
 However, if your circumstances require you wear a tie often, this is the collar I’d recommend.

 Similar to the soft Roma spread, but just bigger, is the soft Milano.
 I have one shirt in this collar style and I like it quite a bit.
 I probably will stick with the Roma cutaway, because I like the collar spread a little more on that, but the Milano is a great one for that super-tall-collar-band look.
 The possible downside is that the collar band has two buttons in front to fasten it.